 Also note that felony convictions that rise to the level of aggravated felonies can cause:

-A person can get an animal abuse conviction expunged if:
+You can get an animal abuse conviction expunged if:

 - the conviction was for misdemeanor abuse, and

-A person, though, cannot get a felony abuse conviction expunged.
+You, though, cannot get a felony abuse conviction expunged.
 This is because expungements are not allowed for crimes that lead to prison terms.

 6. Does a conviction affect gun rights?